-The Auckland central business district (CBD) is a busy area with a high volume of pedestrians and traffic.
+The Auckland central business district (CBD) is a busy area with a high volume of pedestrians.

-Contact us if you wish to perform in the CBD - we know the CBD well and can help you find a good location.
+Contact us if you wish to perform in the CBD.
+We can help you find a good location.

-You may work on a removable surface such as paper, plastic or canvas and fix it to the pavement with masking tape or any other product which will not leave glue residue on the pavement.
+- You may work on a removable surface such as paper, plastic or canvas.
+Fix it to the pavement with masking tape or any product which will not leave glue residue on the pavement.

 - Keep the site safe and tidy while you are using it.